boum-garden/sdk/README.md

 #### Unit tests
 These are completely self-contained and have no external dependencies.

+IMPORTANT: There are fixtures that model the API responses and expected calls.
+These mnust be kept up to date with the API, otherwise the unit tests will not test the correct behavior.

 #### End-to-end tests
 These test the entire flow from user facing python classes to the underlying api calls.
 They require an instance (fake or real) of the API to run against.
 They also require a registered user with a clamied device.